 The Tooth Extraction Procedure

-Follow the preoperative instructions — like not eating, wearing loose clothing and bringing a friend, depending on if you’re having a same day tooth extraction or a wisdom tooth extraction.
+Follow the preoperative instructions — like not eating, wearing loose clothing, and bringing a friend, depending on if you’re having a same-day tooth removal or a wisdom tooth extraction.
 If you’re sick with a cold or other minor illness, inform your dentist.